-Beloved by critics and audiences alike, american soprano Ellie Dehn has shared her exceptional skills with many of the world's finest opera houses and orchestras, including the Metropolitan Opera, Teatro alla Scala, Bayerische Staatsoper, San Francisco Opera, Los Angeles Opera, Houston Grand Opera, San Diego Opera, Santa Fe Opera, Santa Cecilia, and the opera houses of Geneva, Rome, and Bologna.
+Beloved by critics and audiences alike, american soprano Ellie Dehn has shared her exceptional skills with many of the world's finest opera houses and orchestras, including the Metropolitan Opera, Teatro alla Scala, Royal Opera House, Bayerische Staatsoper, San Francisco Opera, Los Angeles Opera, Houston Grand Opera, San Diego Opera, Santa Fe Opera, Santa Cecilia, and the opera houses of Geneva, Rome, and Bologna.
 Hailed for her versatility, she revels in productions and oratorio work encompassing an exceptionally broad repertoire, and she has emerged as a specialist in works by Mozart.
-Ms. Dehn begins the 2014-2015 season at San Francisco Opera as Musetta in a new production of La Bohème by Tony Award-winning director John Caird, conducted by Giuseppe Finzi, followed by her company debut with Palm Beach Opera in the same role under the baton of Daniele Callegari.
-Ms. Dehn also makes her debut this season with Central City Opera as Violetta in La Traviata.
-Other highlights of Ms. Dehn’s upcoming season include her return to San Diego Opera as Donna Anna in Don Giovanni under the baton of Daniele Callegari and performances of Britten’s War Requiem with the Dayton Philharmonic.

-Honors and Awards for Ellie Dehn have included being a National Grand Finalist in the Met (MONCA) Competition, First Place in the Gerda Lissner Competition, top prizes in the Licia Albanese/ Elardo International Opera competitions.
-In 2007 Miss Dehn was also a winner of the George London Competition and was subsequently chosen to do a joint recital with the legendary bass-baritone Samuel Ramey.
+Honors and awards include first place in the Gerda Lissner Competition, top prizes in the Licia Albanese and Elardo International Opera Competitions, and a Grand Finalist in the Metropolitan Opera’s National Council Auditions.
+In 2007, Ms. Dehn was also a winner of the George London Competition and was subsequently chosen to do a joint recital with the legendary bass-baritone Samuel Ramey.